PyAutoGrader/pyautograder.github.io/_pages/classic.md

 sections:
   - title: What Is PyAutoGrader Classic?
     body: >
-      PyAutoGrader Classic is a standalone open-source project that takes a different approach to offline autograding.
-Instead of downloading a pre-built app and loading an assignment file, you write your test cases directly in Python, configure the grader yourself, and compile your own executable to distribute to students.
+      PyAutoGrader Classic is a standalone project that takes a different approach to offline autograding.
+Instead of downloading a pre-built app and loading an assignment file, you write configure the test cases, configure the grader yourself, and compile your own executable to distribute to students.
 It gives you complete control over every aspect of the grading process — but requires more setup than the standard Offline Autograder.